We currently diagnose depression based on what individuals tell us about their feelings – or those of their loved ones.

-For example, we have already identified widespread reductions in brain tissue known as grey matter in the limbic lobe (supporting functions including emotion, behavior and motivation) and prefrontal regions (involved in planning complex cognitive behavior and decision making) in depressed people.
+For example, we have already identified widespread reductions in brain tissue known as grey matter in the limbic lobe (supporting functions including emotion, behaviour and motivation) and prefrontal regions (involved in planning complex cognitive behaviour and decision making) in depressed people.

 We then asked whether the same pattern could be found in another person and whether it would indicate that they were also suffering from depression.

-To do this, we applied a form of analysis called machine learning, which refers to algorithms developed from statistical learning theory and artificial intelligence.
+To do this, we applied a form of analysis called machine learning, using algorithms developed from statistical learning theory and artificial intelligence.

-It works by recognizing patterns in data and learning from these patterns to make predictions in new data sets.
+It works by recognising patterns in data and learning from these patterns to make predictions about new data sets.

 The data came from structural magnetic resonance imaging (MRI) scans (which use strong magnetic fields map the location of water and fat in the body) in 23 adults with major depressive disorder and 20 matched healthy individuals.

-We found that there is a widespread network of brain regions which includes specific density variations in both grey and white matter, extending from the prefrontal areas of the brain to parietal lobes (which integrate sensory information), as well as occipital (involved in visual processing) and cerebellar (center for motor control) regions – in patients with depression.
+We found that there is a widespread network of brain regions which includes specific density variations in both grey and white matter in patients with depression.

 We were able to match the exact same pattern of brain regions in other people who were also experiencing depression.

-The study, published in BJPsych, tells us that there is an underlying brain structure in depression and that we may be able to use this information to help us to make a diagnosis.
+The study, published in the British Journal of Psychiatry, tells us that there is an underlying brain structure in depression and that we may be able to use this information to help us to make a diagnosis.

 We also looked at whether we could use the same pattern of regions in individuals with different ethnicity.

-This is because there is some evidence that there are distinct neural responses in people with different ethnicity in particular situations.
+This is because there is some evidence that people with different ethnicity can demonstrate distinct neural responses in particular situations.